First year modules

 In your first year of study you will take a number of compulsory modules to develop your sociological and educational knowledge.
-All modules are 20 credits.

 Optional modules include: